 • Projection of their progress towards the external environment, particularly to the education sector, industry, services and society.

-Dr. Alexis Kalergis the Pontificia Universidad Católica de Chile is the Director of the Institute with other 11 participating Research Associates, including the Alternate Director Dr. Flavio Salazar of the University of Chile.
-In addition the Institute has numerous young researchers, senior researchers, post-doctoral students, graduate students and undergraduates.
+Dr. Alexis Kalergis the Pontificia Universidad Católica de Chile is the Director of the Institute with other 13 participating Research Associates, including the Alternate Director Dr. Leandro Carreño of the University of Chile.
+In addition, the Institute has numerous young researchers, senior researchers, post-doctoral students, graduate students and undergraduates.

-• Pontificia Universidad Católica de Chile: Dr. Alexis Kalergis, Dr. Susan Bueno, Dr. Marcelo López-Lastra, Dr. Gareth Owen, Dr. Pablo González and Dr. Carlos Fardella.
+• Pontificia Universidad Católica de Chile: Dr. Alexis Kalergis, Dr. Susan Bueno, Dr. Marcelo López-Lastra, Dr. Gareth Owen, Dr. Pablo González, Dra.
+Alejandra Alvarez y Dr. Juan Carlos Roa.

 Mission and Vision